mccurdyc/www/content/books/infinite-jest.md

 At a macro-level, a group of wheelchair "terrorists" who have demonstrated willingness to forgo self pleasure and ease of life in order to do what is right for the group i.e., separate from the rest of the selfish nations.
 Throughout the book the terrorist group tries to tap into this fundamental weakness of "self pleasure" that most of the rest of society is unable to overcome in order to push their agenda of separation.
 Another macro-level theme is to really give life meaning, you must transcend the self and become part of something larger — i.e., a community — who *together* are dedicated to *something*.
 At a micro-level, there is a constant theme of addiction and overcoming addiction by dedicating and humbling oneself to a point where they "blindly swallow" what they are told to do and not dwelling on what *caused* your addiction or "Disease".
 Relieving anxiety by purchasing *things* is another micro theme throughout [p.
 145, 412].

 A.F.R. secures and verifies a read-only copy of the film *Infinite Jest —* the samizdat or "the Entertainment — stolen from the death of Duplessis (???).
 Someone from E.T.A was working for A.F.R. [p.
 724].
 The master copy, which was said to have buried in the head [p.
 31] of Mr. I., was missing when he was dug up [p.
 934].
 There were other suggestions that pointed at John Wayne as the E.T.A. resident working with A.F.R. as, for one, he was from Canada.
 Early in the book, it's mentioned that John Wayne would have won the major annual tennis tournament that year had he not been with Don Gately and Hal digging up Mr. I.'s grave [p.
 17].
 John Wayne was ranked 1st at E.T.A. [p.
 260].
 Was he ranked 1st because he didn't care about tennis?
 He wasn't paralyzing himself with goals, etc.?

 **Once you forget about external expectations, "let go" and stop intimately caring about and constantly "checkpointing", whatever it is that you are trying to achieve is when you finally enable yourself to become "successful"** is a common, primary, theme throughout the book; spanning the boys at E.T.A., folks at the Ennet Drug Recovery House and members of the A.F.R.

 There is also a common theme of prioritizing *appearing* to be okay over truly being okay.
 As long as you are able to fake it well, then you tell yourself you are okay.
 In the book, substance users are worried about what the substance they are abusing does to their teeth more than they are worried about what it is doing to their mind [p.
 770].
 Similarly, Mrs. I. fakes her feelings and defines herself by her childrens' reactions so as long as everyone can fake being happy, then she feels that she is okay and a good mother.

+## Photos

+{{< load-photoswipe >}}
+{{< gallery dir="images/infinite-jest" >}}
+{{< gallery />}}